 Self-Insured Client: $50 per person

-This program provides specific information and material for Trust members development and implementation of an effective Return To Work policy and procedure.
+This program provides specific information and material for Trust members to develop and implement an effective Return To Work policy and procedure.
 In addition, this program will assist with understanding the role of the medical provider and understanding how to interpret and use the information found on a Work Status Report.
-This information is designed to assist our members with reducing the impact of employee injury.
+This information is designed to assist our members with reducing the impact of an employee’s injury.
 Attendees will learn how to foster a workplace that accommodates work related injuries and assures that injured workers minimize lost time.
 It will define why keeping injured workers at work is best practice; best for the worker, best for your company, and best for your operations as employers who do not accommodate RTW face increased Workers’ Compensation costs, negative claims experience, and malingering employee injuries.
 This program will also provide insight as to what to do when you have exhausted opportunities to accommodate and recovery is not forthcoming.
 You will also learn how to build an effective Return To Work Program and incorporate this mindset into your work practices.
-The Trust’s dedicated Return To Work Specialist who will guide you through the ins and outs of the Return To Work arena.
+Taught by the Trust’s dedicated Return To Work Specialist, attendees will be guided through the ins-and-outs of the Return To Work arena.

 - Understand the components of an effective Return to Work Program